mroemer/marcarviz/README.md

-Tools for Expression data Analysis (TEA)
+MARCARviz framework for analysis of gene expression data

-Node.js server for analysis of expression data (e.g., from Microarray or RNAseq experiments)
+This is a Node.js server for analysis and visualization of expression data (e.g., from Microarray or RNAseq experiments).

+More information will be added soon.

+Contact: Michael Römer (mroemer@posteo.de)